adplabs/unicorn/README.md

 The user may also pass a Configuration object to `HBase()` if HBase configuration files are not in the `CLASSPATH`.

-To connect to Cassandra, please enables Thrift by configuring `start_rpc` to `true` in the `cassandra.yaml` file, which is `false` by default after Cassandra 2.0.
+To connect to Cassandra, please enables the Thrift API by configuring `start_rpc` to `true` in the `cassandra.yaml` file, which is `false` by default after Cassandra 2.0.